BhavinBhadani/bhavinbhadani/README.md

 # 💫About Me :
 * Passionate iOS Developer
-* currently working on Swift.
+* Currently working on Swift.
-* currently learning SwiftUI & Combine.
+* Currently learning SwiftUI & Combine.
 * Looking to collaborate on project ideas and code reviews.
 * Ask me anything.
 I'll be glad to help.